dipp1/20-Abgabe02Bogner-Bobo/src/site/markdown/queues.md

     FIFO - first in first out is a principle which describes every queue

 There are also priority queues which not only take the order into account, but also the priority of every element.
-If you are an important politician, you will get rung up first, no matter when you entered the queue.
+If you are an important politician, you will get rung up first, doesn't matter when you entered the queue.
 Everything will get held up for that politician.

-### Used in
+### Used for

 Schedulers for operating systems.
 Schedulers can decide which process to run next according to the principle of a priority queue.

 A waiting list for a doctor can also be seen as a queue.

 ## How can you test a queue?

+Since a queue is basically just a list, we can test basic functions (e.g. size) like an ArrayList.

+For the queue specific methods, we need to test if the first object in a queue is actually the first object being removed from the queue.